 New House, New Disney Trip TR - COMPLETE 5/13!!

-About This Page: This is a discussion on New House, New Disney Trip TR - COMPLETE 5/13!! within the Sharing the Adventure: Disney World Trip Reports, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; Glad you had a great time at MK and dinner at 'Ohana!
-Love the pics!...
+About This Page: This is a discussion on New House, New Disney Trip TR - COMPLETE 5/13!! within the Sharing the Adventure: Disney World Trip Reports, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; I am going to write this trip report and try really hard to finish it, so here goes…

 Welcome!
 We're happy you've found the PassPorter Community -- the friendliest place to plan your vacation to Walt Disney World, Disney Cruise Line, Disneyland, and the world in general!
 You are now viewing the PassPorter Message Board Community as a guest, which gives you limited access.
 As our guest, feel free to browse our messages by selecting the forum you want to visit from the list below.